Signatures of Primordial Gravitational Waves on the Large-Scale Structure of the Universe

-\paragraph{ Discussion and conclusion} In this paper we have analyzed a new effect of ``tensor-induced scalar modes'' on the present day matter power spectrum.
-We have found that a large GW power spectrum can leave an imprint on the matter power spectrum.
-There are two important features of our second order matter perturbation, first, we do not have a contribution on super-horizon scales, unlike the linear matter perturbation, and as a result, our effect does not produce CMB temperature anisotropy on large scales.
+\paragraph{ Discussion and conclusion} In this paper we have analyzed the new effect of ``tensor-induced scalar modes'' on the present day matter power-spectrum.
+We have found that a large GW power-spectrum can leave an imprint on the matter power-spectrum.
+There are two important features of our second-order matter-perturbation: first, we do not have a contribution on super-horizon scales, unlike the linear matter perturbation, and as a result, our effect does not produce CMB temperature anisotropy on large scales.
 Second, our matter density contrast completely mimics the linear one on the sub-horizon scales.
 In that sense, it can be considered as a linear perturbation, sourced by gravitational radiation, vanishing outside the horizon.
 A distinguishing feature would be its high intrinsic non-Gaussianity, which we intend to explore in the future.
-We also showed the parameter space for the tensor spectral index versus the GW amplitude accounting for the uncertainties on the measurements of the matter power spectrum.
-This signature can be useful both for detecting GW in a completely different way, or to put an upper bound on their amplitude on a range of scales on which nowadays we have very poor information. \paragraph{Acknowledgments.}
+We also showed the parameter space for the tensor spectral index versus the GW amplitude, accounting for the uncertainties on the measurements of the matter power-spectrum.
+This signature can be useful both for detecting and constraining GWs in a novel way on a range of scales on which we currently have very poor information, and to increase the accuracy in the estimation of matter power-spectrum. \paragraph{Acknowledgments.}

-A.R. thanks Mauro Pieroni and Lorenzo Valbusa Dall'Armi for useful comments and discussions.
-N.B. and D.B and S.M. acknowledge support from the COSMOS network (www.cosmosnet.it) through the ASI (Italian Space Agency) Grants 2016-24-H.0 and 2016-24-H.1-2018.
+P.B. and S.M. sincerely thanks Serena Giardiello for her help in clarifying some concepts.
+A.R. thanks Stefano Anselmi, Mauro Pieroni and Lorenzo Valbusa Dall'Armi for useful comments and discussions.
+N.B., D.B and S.M. acknowledge support from the COSMOS network (www.cosmosnet.it) through the ASI (Italian Space Agency) Grants 2016-24-H.0 and 2016-24-H.1-2018.
 A.R. and P.B.~acknowledges funding from Italian Ministry of Education, University and Research (MIUR) through the ``Dipartimenti di eccellenza'' project Science of the Universe.
 0.1cm